OpenThePast/scotreg/README.md

 This repo aims to build an open data, freely reusable, machine readable, file of the parishes and registration districts in Scotland, and their codes.

+This file (once GIS data is added, see roadmap) can then be used for geographic searches, mapping (for example for surname distribution), and transcript placename checking.

 ##Source
 The initial data is from the
 [National Records of Scotland](http://www.nrscotland.gov.uk/research/guides/statutory-registers/registration-districts).